Disney Develops Room With 'Ubiquitous Wireless' Charging

 Re: Yes, I have the same thing (Score:1)

 I've got one of those rooms at home.
-(Score:3, Funny)
+(Score:4, Funny)

 My energy filled room at home is a little smaller, so I only use it for heating up burritos.

-I've read this story before (Score:2)
+I've read this story before (Score:3)

 Robert Heinlein's "Waldo": https://en.wikipedia.org/wiki/... [wikipedia.org]